vadimkantorov/tritonserverstringproc/README.md

 Here we have a few example Python models accepting a batch of JSON objects and returning a batch of JSON objects.
 These models are connected in a sequential **"ensemble"** pipeline (in Triton Inference Server lingo).

-## Installation of https://github.com/triton-inference-server/server from source
-If you can't use the provided Docker images, please compile `tritonserver` binary with Python backend from source.
+If you can't use the provided Docker images of `trintonserver`, please compile the `tritonserver` binary with Python backend [from source](https://github.com/triton-inference-server/server/blob/main/docs/customization_guide/build.md#cpu-only-build).
 See [buildtritoninferenceserver.yml](./.github/workflows/buildtritoninferenceserver.yml) for steps or use the GitHub Action / uploaded artifacts (for Ubuntu 22.04).

 ```shell
 #place tritonserver into /opt/tritonserver